 Think through who should ask their boss first, and what would happen if only one of you got your wish?
 Is there something you can do closer to home, or for a shorter time that would be a compromise?
 Or would the other person be prepared to give up their job so you can do this together?
 Or maybe you would just travel alone!

 Of course, you can always turn around and say you dont want it after all, but once you start planning and imaging all the exciting possibilities out there, this is quite a difficult thing to do!

 Of course, not everyone gets what they want.
 Think about what you are going to do if you get refused your request.
 Are you so desperate for this that youll give your notice in anyway?
 Thats a big decision and needs to be considered carefully, especially in todays economic climate.
 Has your boss said you can go back at a future date and ask again?
 Is it worth waiting until then and trying again?
 Or is it just not the done thing in your business?

 "Think about what you are going to do if you get refused your request - just live with it for a few weeks and see how you feel.
 Dont make any quick decisions."

 Another alternative might be to get a job before you go, with a start date a month or two or even three in the future.
-This isn't going to fulfill any need for a long drawn out adventure but you may still be able to do something pretty exciting and still have a job to come back to, and thats not to be sniffed at.
+This isn't going to fulfil any need for a long drawn out adventure but you may still be able to do something pretty exciting and still have a job to come back to, and thats not to be sniffed at.

 The most important thing to remember is that you dont have to do anything in a hurry.
 If the answer is no, just live with it for a few weeks and see how you feel.
 If, three weeks later, you still feel as though you absolutely have to get away, then it might be the time to think about your options.
 Dont make any quick decisions.